Dragon160/dragon160.github.io/_posts/2016-06-10-migrating-parse-to-azure.md

 {% endhighlight %}

-Just read the added setting "FILE_KEY" and add it to the configuration:
+Just read the added setting `FILE_KEY` and add it to the configuration:

 {% highlight javascript %}